joeyboi145/cse356_wp2_jjm/application/README.md

 ## Main Application Server

 **Express** server that provides user verification system.
-Email procedure of verification is not been fully tested yet, but the user verification code is printed in the terminal.
-Sessions have not been fully implemented yet

 Run with the following command: `node index.js`

 All users are stored in a local MongoDB database called **wp2** in a collection called **Users**.
 This is done throught the **mongoose** library.

+The following endpoints have been implemented
+- POST /addusers
+- GET /verify
+- POST /login
+- POST /logout

+**I haven't added html content to /login yet**